Analysis: Three Act Plot Analysis

 For a three-act plot analysis, put on your screenwriter’s hat.
 Moviemakers know the formula well: at the end of Act One, the main character is drawn in completely to a conflict.
 During Act Two, she is farthest away from her goals.
 At the end of Act Three, the story is resolved.

 The three acts of Brave New World can be marked roughly by the changes in setting.
-The first act, therefore, runs from Chapter One up though Part Two of Chapter Six, and it takes place in the civilized world of London.
+The first act, therefore, runs from Chapter 1 up though Chapter 6: Part 2, and it takes place in the civilized world of London.

-It follows that Act II covers Bernard and Lenina's time in the Savage Reservation: Chapters Seven, Eight, and Nine.
+It follows that Act II covers Bernard and Lenina's time in the Savage Reservation: Chapters 7, 8, and 9.
 It is during Act II that we have our protagonist switch from Bernard to John.